xavierchia/xavierchia.github.io/_posts/2020-07-21-basic-variables.md

-Probably the most important fact is that as long as the number of repetitions stays within a reasonable range (<30), the number of repetitions doesn't matter for hypertrophy[^36].
-Only if the load is too low such that an extremely high number of reps is necessary to achieve the desired RPE value, there is significantly less hypertrophy[^37].
+Probably the most important fact is that as long as the number of repetitions stays within a reasonable range (<30), the number of repetitions doesn't matter for hypertrophy.
+Only if the load is too low such that an extremely high number of reps is necessary to achieve the desired RPE value, there is significantly less hypertrophy.
 This isn't too surprising because after ca. 40 reps, tiredness becomes a limiting factor before your muscles come to their limits.
 In other words, if the load is too low (and hence the number of reps too